Zymbit-Docs/docs/content/tutorials/aws-iot/verify-sigs/index.md

 [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware).

 If you don't wish to use a real temperature probe, you can always generate random values as temperature data to test.

 #### Collecting Temperature Data

 Here's the code to collect Temperature data from the probe.
-It is just a simple program that reads from a file thtat the probes deposit temperature data to. **Simply use the function read_temp() which will return an array containing temp_c and temp_f, whenever you need to read temperature from the probes.**
+It reads from a file that the probes deposit temperature data to.
+The function `read_temp()` will return an array containing `temp_c` and `temp_f`, whenever you need to read temperature from the probes.
+The signing example that follows generates random values in `read_temp().
+Substitute this next snippet of code if you are using a real probe.

 ```python
 #!/usr/bin/python3